RhetTbull/osxmetadata/README.md

 For example --set tags Foo,red.
 Valid color names are: gray, green, purple, blue, yellow, red, orange.
 If color is not specified but a tag of the same name has already been assigned a color in the Finder, the same color will automatically be assigned.

-com.apple.FinderInfo (finderinfo) value is a key:value dictionary.
-To set finderinfo, pass value in format key1:value1,key2:value2,etc. For example:
-'osxmetadata --set finderinfo color:2 file.ext'.
+See also findercolor.

 Short Name                 Description
 acquisitionmake            kMDItemAcquisitionMake;